evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ## Climate system

 There is one climate system available.
-The standard climate system supports only controlling one common zone for the whole car.
+The standard climate system supports only controlling one shared zone for the whole car.

 ## Comfort